ajinkya1702/GSOC-2022-Project-Report/README.md

 ## Acknowledgements

 Participating in GSoC was a great learning curve for me, I faced alot of challenges in this journey which helped me in learning new skills.
-I would like to thank my mentors [Vedant Wakalkar](https://www.linkedin.com/in/karna98/) and [Émilie](https://www.linkedin.com/in/epageperron/) for guiding me and helping me throughout my GSoC journey.
+I would like to thank my mentors [Yashraj Desai](https://www.linkedin.com/in/yashraj-desai-55a78a1a5/) and [Émilie](https://www.linkedin.com/in/epageperron/) for guiding me and helping me throughout my GSoC journey.
 I shall always be indebted to such a welcoming organisation to help me enhance my coding skills.